xrpl365/bpm-poc-api/README.md

 # bpm-poc-api

 This Dot Net solutions will run in Visual Studio Code 2022.
 A fork has been taken of the Xrpl.c codebase.
+Debug Dll versions of this are found within the codebase.

 Primarily to allow it to run in .Net Core, but some other changes have been made to enable NFT transactions.